aderbalfarias/snippet/Out of Context/TechnicalInterview.md

 #### What is the difference between ```ex = 1;``` and ```var ex = 1;``` in JavaScript?
 If you're in the global scope there is no difference but if you are in a function ```var``` will create a local variable whereas ```ex = 1;``` will look up the scope until it finds the variable or hits the global scope.

+#### SASS vs CSS
+Sass is a meta-language on top of CSS that's used to describe the style of a document cleanly and structurally, with more power than flat CSS allows.
+Sass both provides a simpler, more elegant syntax for CSS and implements various features that are useful for creating manageable stylesheets.
+More specifically, Sass is an extension of CSS3.

 <hr>

 ### Front-end Angular